SEATTLE — A new Seattle police policy goes into effect Oct. 1.

 "We were notified last week,” Woodman told KING 5.

 Washington Alarm received a letter from Seattle police that says starting Oct.
 1, they will no longer respond to burglary alarms from monitoring companies based only on sensor or motion activators.
-SPD says in 2023, the 911 call center took about 13,000 residential and commercial burglary alarm calls, and reports that less than 4% were confirmed to have committed a crime that resulted in a written report or an arrest.
+The Seattle Police Department said in 2023, the 911 call center took about 13,000 residential and commercial burglary alarm calls, and reported that less than 4% were confirmed to have committed a crime that resulted in a written report or an arrest.

 “With depleted resources, we cannot prioritize a patrol response when there is a very low probability that criminal activity is taking place,” the Seattle police letter said.